The Data Institute is a collaboration between The Ida B. Wells Society for Investigative Reporting, ProPublica, and

 Who Should Apply?

-If you’re a journalism student or journalist passionate about learning how to use data, design and code to help tell stories, this workshop is for you.
+If you’re a journalism student, journalism professor or journalist passionate about learning how to use data, design and code to help tell stories, this workshop is for you.
 You don’t need to have any previous experience, but we want to see that you’ve demonstrated curiosity about telling stories with data.
 Have you tinkered with data, design or code?
 You’ll be able to tell us in the application.

 If you’ve ever felt intimidated by learning to code and doing math, don’t count yourself out, because we’ve all been there.
 Most of the teachers you’ll have at the Data Institute majored in the humanities, such as Journalism, English, History or Philosophy.

 All workshop students will need to use their own laptop, which must be able to install software like R Studio.
 This means that Chromebooks and iPads won’t work.
 We’ll provide other materials, including links to where you can get the software we’ll be using for free.

 You must be an Ida B. Wells Society member to apply.
 Membership is free and you can sign up here.

 Why We’re Doing This

 The Ida B. Wells Society, ProPublica and OpenNews all believe that great journalism can change the world.
-We want to make sure that people from many backgrounds and perspectives are empowered to do it.
+We want to make sure that people from many backgrounds and perspectives are equipped to do it.
 The Data Institute was co-founded in 2015 by two women and journalists of color, Sisi Wei and Lena Groeger, to address an equity gap and make high quality training more accessible for all journalists who want to tell powerful stories.
-The Data Institute equips journalists from a broad array of social, ethnic, and economic backgrounds with the technical skills to create and lead data journalism, including people of color, women, LGBTQ people, and people with disabilities.
+The Data Institute equips journalists from a broad array of social, ethnic, and economic backgrounds with the technical skills to create and lead data journalism, including but not limited to people of color, women and nonbinary people, LGBTQ people, and people with disabilities.